bruceravel/demeter/documentation/Artemis/examples/fes2.rst

    :width: 50%
    :align: center

-   Drag and drop paths onto a data set
+   :mark:`drag,..` Drag and drop paths onto a data set

-Dropping the paths on the Path list will associate those paths with that data set.
-That is, that group of paths is now available to be used in the fitting model for understanding the FeS\ :sub:`2` data.
+:mark:`drag,..` Dropping the paths on the Path list will associate those paths with that data set.
+That is, that group of paths is now available to be used in the fitting model for understanding the FeS\
+:sub:`2` data.

 Each path will get its own Path page.
 The Path page for a path is displayed when that path is clicked upon in the Path list.
 Shown below